 We only use the best quality dental implants

 At Videntis Dental Center we use dental implants from renowned world manufacturers Straumann and Dental Ratio.
-Along with Straumann and Dental Ratio titanium dental implants, which have a lifetime warranty, we also install zirconia implants Straumann.
+Along with Straumann and Dental Ratio titanium dental implants, we also install zirconia implants Straumann.

 For over 30 years, the Swiss firm Straumann has been a leader among dental implants manufacturers and its ceramic implants represent the latest top achievement in dental implantology.
 Zirconia dental implants have the highest biocompatibility of all implants on the market, which means even higher percentage of implant performance.